 The Berlin Wall, constructed in Germany between 1961 and 1989, was a physical barrier dividing the city of Berlin into two separate parts: East Berlin and West Berlin.
-This iconic structure not only served as a physical representation of the Cold War but also symbolized the divide between Eastern and Western ideologies.
+This iconic structure did not only represent the physical Cold War divide between East and West, it symbolized that divide between Eastern and Western ideologies.

 The Historical Context

-To comprehend the significance of the Berlin Wall, it is essential to understand the historical context in which it was built.
+However, to fully understand the importance of the Berlin Wall, one needs to know the historical context in which the wall was built.
 After World War II, Germany was divided into occupation zones controlled by the victorious Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located within the Soviet zone, was also divided among these powers.
+It was even divided up among these powers in the city of Berlin, which was located within the Soviet zone.

 The Construction of the Berlin Wall

-To halt the mass emigration, the German Democratic Republic (GDR) under Soviet control constructed the Berlin Wall.
-On the night of August 13-14, 1961, barbed wire fences and concrete barriers were placed, dividing the city into two parts.
-Over time, the wall was fortified, making it almost impossible to cross.
+To prevent mass emigration the Berlin wall was constructed in the German Democratic Republic (GDR) in Soviet control.
+On the night of August 13–14, 1961, barbed wire fences and concrete barriers went up, splitting the city in two.
+The wall was fortified to near impossibility and could not be crossed over time.

 The Symbolism of the Berlin Wall

-The Berlin Wall became more than just a physical barrier.
-It grew to symbolize various aspects of the Cold War, representing the clash between communism and capitalism, the division of Germany, and the suppression of individual freedom.
+The Berlin Wall was more than physical wall.
+Over time, it traded in all of these assemblages of meaning of the Cold War, standing in for the clash between communism and capitalism, for the division of Germany and for the suppression of individual freedom.

 1. Political Division